Everyone says they never lose customers.

 “Well, Wednesday we always go to church, but I’m not going to be working afternoons.
 Is there any chance you might start offering classes during the day?”

-Again, this is someone who wants to find a way to stay your customer.
+Again, this is someone who wants to find a way to be your customer.

-Now, obviously financial pressures can be real.
-If you see a sudden spike in financial issues from lots of customers, then they’re probably giving you the real reason (and you’ll hear the details, too!).
+Financial pressures aren’t always excuses.
+If you see a sudden spike in financial objections from lots of prospects, they’re probably giving you the real reason (and you’ll hear the details, too!).

 |Customer’s Words And Behavior||What It (Probably) Really Means|